-Notes to the Schedules of Employer's Share of Net Pension Liability and Schedule of Employer's Contributions
+Notes to the Schedules of Employer's Share of Net Pension Liability and Schedules of Employer's Contributions

-- The discount rate was decreased to 4.66% from 8.0%. - The COLA was not assumed to increase for funding or the GASB calculation.
-It remained at 2% for all future years. - The price inflation assumption was lowered from 3% to 2.75%. - The general wage growth and payroll growth assumptions were lowered from 3.75% to 3.5%. - Minor changes as some durations for the merit scale of the salary increase assumption. - The pre-retirement mortality assumption was changed to the RP 2014 white collar employee table, male rates set back six years and female rates set back five years.
+- The pre-retirement mortality assumption was changed to the RP 2014 white collar employee table, male rates set back six years and female rates set back five years.
 Generational projection uses the MP 2015 scale. - The post-retirement mortality assumption was changed to the RP 2014 white collar annuitant table, male rates set back three years and female rates set back three years, with further adjustments of the rates.
-Generational projection uses the MP 2015 scale. - The post-disability mortality assumption was changed to the RP 2014 disabled retiree mortality table, without adjustment. - Augmentation in the early retirement reduction factors is phased out o Separate retirement assumptions for members hired before or after July 1, 1989, were created to better reflect each group's behavior in light of different requirements for retirement eligibility. - Assumed termination rates were changed to be based solely on years of service in order to better fit the observed experience. - A minor adjustment and simplification of the assumption regarding the election of optional form of annuity payment at retirement were made.
+Generational projection uses the MP 2015 scale. - The post-disability mortality assumption was changed to the RP 2014 disabled retiree mortality table, without adjustment. - Separate retirement assumptions for members hired before or after July 1, 1989, were created to better reflect each group's behavior in light of different requirements for retirement eligibility. - Assumed termination rates were changed to be based solely on years of service in order to better fit the observed experience. - A minor adjustment and simplification of the assumption regarding the election of optional form of annuity payment at retirement were made.